aurelia/framework/doc/article/en-US/setup-webpack.md

                             }
                         },
                         /**
-                         * For debug, using css-loader would be enough */
+                         * For development, using css-loader would be enough */
                         DEBUG ? 'css-loader' : ExtractTextPlugin.extract(`css?${JSON.stringify({
                             // sourceMap: DEBUG,